ArturoDent/jump-and-select/README.md

 ## Notable Changes in v0.8.0

-Support for all symbols provided by `vscode.executeDocumentSymbolProvider()`.
+Support for all symbols provided by `vscode.executeDocumentSymbolProvider for the current file's language.
 All symbols are **not** supported by each language service.

 -----------